Article Summary:

 For example, suppose you have access to cheap and nutritious dairy quality feedstuff.
 In that case, you might benefit from a system of not growing your feed, such as ryegrass pasture or Kikuyu swards.

 Much like the point on rainfall and irrigation, this will largely depend on whether you can grow pastures.
-More often than not, in Australia, pasture-based systems are highly sorted after.
+More often than not, in Australia, pasture-based systems are highly sought after.

 3. Dairy cow genetics